tmfrln/paraqus/doc/source/api.rst

 ODBReader
 ---------
-The ODBReader class is only useable in the Abaqus python interpreter.
+The ODBReader class is only useable in the Abaqus Python interpreter.

 .. autoclass:: paraqus.abaqus.ODBReader
    :members: